 The paved path parallels Lakeshore Drive and offers access to the gorgeous beachfront parks along the way.
 Plan a little extra time to stop and explore both of these top Michigan travel destinations.

 Learn more about the best beaches in the area and where to stay, play and eat in the Grand Haven and Holland area here.

 This 13-mile nature trail ( a mix of pavement and crushed limestone) connects the towns of Lowell and Ionia, just outside of Grand Rapids in West Michigan.
 This pretty river valley trail, which runs east-west, takes you through Ionia State Recreation Area, where you’ll find access to the Grand River.

 The River Valley Trail connects with other trails, too, including the:

 The trail, which starts north of Grand Rapids in Comstock Park and runs all the way north to Cadillac, is the granddaddy of the Fred Meijer rail trails network.

-With more than 92 miles of mostly natural ballast and hard-packed gravel, you’ll also find some paved patches.
+With more than 92 miles trail, you’ll find mostly paved paths as well as natural ballast and hard-packed gravel in some patches.
 You’ll find a mix of forests, farmlands, and…baseball?
 Yep, that’s right: the trailhead is located just near the West Michigan Whitecaps Stadium, a minor league baseball team and an affiliate of the Detroit Tigers.